How you choose to spend your time depends largely on what you can control.

 A fiber optic cable is as tiny as a human hair, yet it transmits data at an incredible speed with high accuracy.
 Instead of electricity, a fiber optic cable uses light and is more reliable when it comes to transmitting data over long distances.
 Data is sent as light down a cable, and the device at the end of the cable makes sense of the data or amplifies it to send further.
 A fiber optic cable consists of three basic parts:

 ������� Core: the glass center of the fiber that carries light

 • Cladding: the outer material surrounding the core, which reflects the light back into the core

 • Buffer coating: the plastic, outer covering that protects the cable from damage

 Speed is the most noticeable difference between a fiber optic cable and a traditional cable for an Internet connection.
 Though a cable connection is typically widely available, it is sometimes shared with others nearby and has limited bandwidth.
 With fiber optic Internet, the speed at which information travels can be as high as 100 Mbps or even 1 Gbps.
 That compares pretty favorably to last year's U.S. average broadband download speed of 18.2 Mbps.

 A notable downside of fiber optic Internet is its implementation cost and limited availability compared to a cable connection.
 But in the long run, we could end up saving time and money thanks to the efficiency of fiber optic Internet.
 When it comes to accuracy, fiber optic Internet ranks at the top.
 Furthermore, there is less data degradation to worry about.

-As experts in network services and electronic document solutions, Coordinated Business Systems stays on top of major developments in the space between business and technology.
+As experts in network monitoring and electronic document solutions, Coordinated Business Systems stays on top of major developments in the space between business and technology.
 For more on innovations that could affect businesses and consumers in the years to come, check out our blog.
 And, if you're a business owner, give us a call today to learn more about how we can help you transform the way your business communicates.